mkozturk/turkishnames/README.md

 # turkishnames

-I have tallied and analyzed names and birthdates of about 50 million Turkish citizens.
+I have tallied and analyzed first and last names of about 50 million Turkish citizens.
 I present the results and aggregated data in this repository.
 The raw data is not made available in order to prevent possible violations of privacy.

 ## Overview
 The data contains records of 49,611,709 individuals, 24,534,483 men and 25,077,226 women, born between 1888 and 1991.

-All strings are in capital letters and non-ASCII Turkish characters are converted to ASCII (Ü->U, Ö->O, İ->I, Ş->S, Ğ->G, Ç->C).
+All strings are in capital letters.
+Non-ASCII Turkish characters are converted to ASCII (Ü->U, Ö->O, İ->I, Ş->S, Ğ->G, Ç->C).

 The raw data is given in text form.
 I have used simple Python scripts to extract relevant data and to tally counts.
 I have also used command-line tools such as awk, grep, wc for quick filtering and counting.

+We show only the top 20 entries in the lists.
+See the file _turkishnames.zip_ in this repository for complete lists.
+The lists are given in descending order by count, so you can check the ranking of a name by looking at its position in the file.

 ## Most common male and female first names
 In parsing the names, I have counted first and middle names separately.
 For example, a man named Mehmet Ali is counted under MEHMET as well as ALI.

-The 20 most common male names
+The 20 most common male names (see file *male_name_tally* for a complete list).

 First name | Count
 -----------|------